 Contemplation in Action

-St. Ignatius of Loyola believed that prayer and reflectivity should guide our choices and actions.
+St. Ignatius believed that prayer and reflectivity should guide our choices and actions.
 Contemplation is a critical dimension of the spiritual life and it is reflected in Georgetown’s commitments.
 In academic life, a spirit of reflectivity is a critical aspect of intellectual inquiry.

 Educating the Whole Person